kellystone4/noteTaker/README.md

 <br>

 Through this assignment, I learned alot of things that go into creating the backend of a web application.
+It has been harder to master than the front end, but I believe that over time it will become more second nature.
+I really like the practicality of it, and how there are so many ways to solve each problem.

 <br>